The Undergraduate Peer Mentors are here to help answer your questions and help integrate you into the Classics community.

 Natalie Francis - Major, Greek & Latin

-Natalie Francis is a junior from the San Francisco Bay Area majoring in Classics (Greek & Latin) and English (Creative Writing emphasis - Prose Track).
-Her research interests include ecomusicology, women in antiquity; mythopoetics and modern classical reception in prose, poetry and media (music, theater, film, etc.).
-Natalie is the ASSU Director of Executive Communications, a Structured Liberal Education (SLE) tutor and the Financial Officer/Graphic Designer for the Stanford Classics Journal Aisthesis.
-Her passion for the performing arts led her to become an Arts & Life staff writer at the Stanford Daily as well as assistant music-direct and produce Stanford theater productions and musical performances.
-In her free time, Natalie enjoys playing and listening to music; running and spending time with her Golden Retriever.
+Natalie Francis is a junior from the SF Bay Area majoring in Classics (Greek & Latin) and English (Interdisciplinary studies in Classical Worlds) and minoring in Music.
+Her research interests include eco- and ethno-musicology, women in antiquity; Greco-Roman mythopoetics and modern classical reception in prose, poetry and media (music, theater, film, etc.).
+Natalie is a Structured Liberal Education (SLE) tutor and the Financial Officer/Graphic Designer/Staff Reader for the Stanford Classics Journal Aisthesis.
+Her passion for the performing arts led her to become an Arts & Life staff writer at the Stanford Daily (Vol 255-7) as well as assistant music-direct and produce Stanford theater productions and musical performances (November 2018 - present).
+In her free time, Natalie enjoys listening to Hadestown; running and spending time with her Golden Retriever, family and friends.

 Will Shao - Major, Greek & Latin